What is DataCamp Certification?

 Each exam has a different time limit, and you’ll be informed of the time limit upon registration.
 Please note that the exam must be completed in one session.
 Your progress will not be saved if you close your session.

-How long do I have to complete the case study?
+How long do I have to complete the practical exam?

-You’ll have a total of 30 days from the time you register for certification to the time you must complete all requirements, including the exam(s) and case study.
-If you complete the exam(s) right away, then you’ll have the remaining time to work on the case study.
-However, if you take longer to complete the exam(s), you’ll have less time to complete the case study.
+You’ll have a total of 30 days from the time you register for certification to the time you must complete all requirements, including the exam(s) and practical exam.
+If you complete the exam(s) right away, then you’ll have the remaining time to work on the practical exam.
+However, if you take longer to complete the exam(s), you’ll have less time to complete the practical exam.

 How much time should I expect to spend on getting certified?